Enjoy the sunshine

 Read yourself happy

 Join the private social network for your neighborhood at Nextdoor – essentially Facebook for your block.
 Once you sign in to your community, you get updates on events, local issues and neighborhood goings-on.
-It’s both charming and helpful, and studies have shown that being more involved in your local community has a positive impact on mental health and loneliness.
+It’s both charming and helpful, and studies have shown that being more connected to your local community – even if it’s just online – has a positive impact on mental health and loneliness.

 Take a soak